Yunoo/graphql-directive-connection/README.md

 This package generates relay connections by marking fields with a `@connection` directive, and then passing your SDL through `applyConnectionTransform`.

+## Breaking changes in v2

+As of the v2.x.x release, graphql-directive-connection requires Node version 12 or later, graphql 15.x.x and graphql-tools v7.x.x as peer dependencies.
+You can still use v1 in order to run it with older Node or GraphQL versions.

 ## Example

 ```